SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2021-09-27-perkins-sleuth.md

 <i>She reaches in, daring even to push aside other leavings, searching for anything that might have held alcohol.</i>

-### PERKINS ###
+#### PERKINS

 > NOTHING? --NOT ANYTHING?!

-<I>The garbage can holds no wisdom for the young witch.
+<br><I>The garbage can holds no wisdom for the young witch.
 She pushes the contents around, scraping the bottom of the can.
 The liner is clear, allowing the color of the plastic to show through.
 Nothing meaningful.</i>

 <i>She straightens her back and looks about the room, as if embarrassed at the prospect of getting caught rummaging in the garbage can.</i>